 The vaginal route is convenient and more acceptable to the patients since it does not hurt nor requires special equipment’s.
 It is rarely allergenic.

 It has been noted that low plasma & high uterine levels following vaginal administration makes it unnecessary to monitor serum progesterone levels, thus providing substantial cost savings.

 Besides the progesterone, there really isn’t much going on for the next two weeks.
 In some ways, the two weeks after the transfer may be more difficult emotionally than the two weeks of treatment.
-During the previous steps, you will have visited your doctor perhaps every other day.
+During the previous steps, you will have visited your doctor perhaps every other day at Ankoor IVF centre in Mumbai.
 Now, after transfer, there will be a sudden lull in activity.
 All you can do is wait the two weeks and see if pregnancy takes place.
 It can help to keep busy with your life during this wait time and avoid sitting and thinking about whether or not treatment will be successful.